kleene-project/klee/docs/klee_image_build.md

 In most cases, it's best to put each Dockerfile in an empty directory.
 Then, add to that directory only the files needed for building the Dockerfile.

+### Build container configuration

+Just like you can configure the container environment with networking, jail-parameters and mounts you can configure the build container used when creating images.
+The parameters used to configure the build container is mostly identical to parameters used for `klee run`.
+A few differences to keep in mind, however:

+- `--from`: Override the image in the `FROM`-instruction.
+- `--user`: If it is not set, the user of the build container will be inherited from the parent image. `USER`-instructions overrides this parameter.
+- `--env`: `ENV`-instructions override the values of this parameter.
+- `--jailparam`: `USER`-instructions can be affected if the `exec.system_user`/`exec.jail_user`/`exec.system_jail_user` jail parameters are manually set.

 ## Examples
 ### Build with PATH